 So the question is: how many art instruction videos will I need to cover all of those skills in the full curriculum?

 In reviewing a number of art instruction videos, I discovered that most professional artists, in a two-hour long art instruction video, cover only a limited set of same basic concepts:

 - creating depth and atmosphere in your paintings

-- having a focal area in your painting and not putting it in the center
+- having a focal area in your painting

 - using a mix of hard and soft edges

 - using a variety of different brush strokes